dweissner/dweissner.github.io/_posts/2025-09-09-Verizon-Case.md

 ### Realignment with key revenue drivers
 For cellular service providers, Verizon paved a new path to monetizing the growing reliance on data as web-based forms of communication became ever more ubiquitous.
-Verizon's previous price structure was falling out of alignment with emerging trends.
+Verizon's previous price structure had fallen out of alignment with the emergent trends.
 While voice and text revenues once ratcheted up the bulk of revenues for telecoms, declining utilization would lead consumers to lower price tiers.
-With the $30 price tag for unlimited data under Nationwide, Verizon had unwisely capped its own revenues at a time when the sands were shifting and IOT was continuing to give new forms to communication and knowledge sharing.
+With the \\$30 price tag for unlimited data under Nationwide, Verizon had unwisely capped its own revenues at a time when the sands were shifting and IOT was continuing to give new forms to communication and knowledge sharing.
 Verizon handicapped itself from capturing the shift as revenues decreased from falling demand for voice and text.  at a time when people were shifting away from voice calls and text and toward services that rely on data.
 Under this structure, revenues from voice calls and text would decrease as revenues from data utilization would stagnate given the $30 for unlimited data.

 Doing away with unlimited data plans and increasing price differentiation on data usage at a time when data consumption was on the rise allowed Verizon to more effectively monetize the soaring data usage especially as voice and text utilization was on the decline.